hyzok-su/even-valence-remeshing/README.md

 ![UUV Mapping](./docs/SA.gif)

-In this gif, red elements are incorrectly interlaced (2 end points are both positioned at the most outside/inside)
+In this gif, red elements are incorrectly interlaced (2 end points are both positioned at the top/bottom)

 ## Dependencies